 Learn what their limits are and how much you can stretch their comfort zone.
 Regardless, however, it is you decide to prepare, remember that your kids have a different perspective on life and they lack the skills needed to survive.
 As long as you are a part of their life, your prepping plan should be costumed to fit their capabilities.

-This crazy world we live in creates more and more opportunities for disaster to strike and I truly believe that you should teach your children about emergency preparedness before it’s too late.
+This crazy world we live in creates more and more opportunities for disaster to strike.
+I truly believe that you should teach your children about emergency preparedness before it’s too late.
 I’m not going to discuss about school shootings or social upheaval as you are probably seeing enough of it on TV.
 Think about what would happen if your kids get trapped in the middle of a crisis… are they prepared to survive?

 Popular Survival and Preparedness solutions recommended for you: